Etiquette is an important practice in itself that sets a tone and mindset of all those present.

 Etiquette while in the practice space

-- When leaving your space, gassho & bow first to the person across from you; step toward the middle of the room.
-Then, gassho & bow to the Honzon; turn and walk to the back of the room.
+- When leaving your seat, stand up, gassho and bow to the person across from you.
+Step toward the middle of the room, then bow to the honzon (main Buddha image).

-- Gassho and bow to the front before leaving the room.
+- When leaving the room, gassho and bow to the room before exiting.